Skënder Jareci

 Skënder Jareci (5 May 1931 – 9 March 1984) was an Albanian former football manager and player.

 Jareci represented Teuta Durrës and Dinamo Tirana during his playing career and also won 8 caps for the Albania national team.
 He is the tenth all-time top goalscorer in the history of Albanian Superliga with 122 goals.

 Playing career

 Club

-In 1950, Jareci joined the newly established Dinamo Tirana club, whom he won 7 championships and 6 cups, establishing himself as one of the best Albanian strikers of his generation.
+In 1950, Jareci joined the newly established Dinamo Tirana club, with whom he won 7 championships and 6 cups, establishing himself as one of the best Albanian strikers of his generation.
 In the 1951 and 1952 seasons, Jareci played an important role as Dinamo won 25 consecutive matches in league, setting the record in Albania and ranked just 4th tied with Celtic in Europe's longest domestic winning streaks.
 He was Albania's player of the year three times, in 1952, 1957 and 1958.

 International

 Jareci made his international debut on 6 November 1949 in a friendly versus Poland, entering in the second half as the match ended in a 2–1 loss.
 His first and only international goal came later on 29 November 1952 in the 3–2 home win over Czechoslovakia.
 He earned his last cap six years later by playing in the 1–1 draw against East Germany.